As N.Y. measles cases climb health department recommends that parents vaccinate earlier

 Outbreaks in New York state continue to drive up the number of U.S. measles cases, which are approaching levels not seen in 25 years.

+Iowa and Tennessee were the two states that joined the CDC list with new measles cases.

-That is already the most since 2014, when 667 were reported for the whole year.
+This is the most cases seen since 2014, when 667 were reported for the whole year.
 The most before that was 963 cases in 1994.

-The Centers for Disease Control and Prevention released the latest numbers Monday.

 Dr. Steven J. Goldstein, a pediatrician in Brooklyn whose office is in the epicenter of the measles outbreak, says the measles outbreak is putting a strain not only on families, but also the doctors who treat them.